 Simply put, second-party data is high-quality data you are accessing — directly from the source — that you don’t own.
 You can think about it as first-party data to someone, just not you.

-It has been collected directly by the data owner, and is sold directly to the buyer.
+It has been collected directly by the data owner, and is then shared with another source, whether that be an internal stakeholder or an external partner.
 There are many benefits of second-party data for all involved.

-A five-star hotel and an airline both going after high net-worth travelers may be an example of a good opportunity for a second-party data exchange.
-The data owner can choose what to sell, how much to sell it for and who will have access to it.
-In this case, the two companies do not compete, so the data owner can rest assured they aren’t selling data to someone who is going to take business away from them.
-The buyer gets full transparency from the first, knowing full well what data they are acquiring, where it came from, and how it was collected.
+A five-star hotel and an airline both going after high net-worth travelers may be an example of a good opportunity for a second-party data collaboration.
+Each partner can choose what to share and who will have access to it.
+In this case, the two companies do not compete, so the data owner can rest assured they aren’t sharing data with someone who is going to take business away from them.
+Each partner gets full transparency from the first, knowing full well what data they are acquiring, where it came from, and how it was collected.
 Of course, this is just a single example, and there are many possibilities and opportunities for businesses regarding second-party data.

 You already know what second-party data is, but what can it do for you?
 As a publisher, do you know how to use second-party data to increase ad sales, marketing strategies and new brand campaigns?